Home Methodology

 Scope

 - Senior position.
-Heads of state and government, cabinet ministers, supreme- and constitutional-court justices, central-bank governors, intelligence-agency chiefs, military service heads and unified commands, presidents of major multilateral institutions, directors of major museums, and equivalent.
+Heads of state and government, cabinet ministers, supreme- and constitutional-court justices, central-bank governors, intelligence-agency chiefs, military service heads and unified commands, presidents of major multilateral institutions, directors of major museums, presidents of major research universities, and Chief Executive Officers of major Fortune 500 firms.
+The full taxonomy is on the domains page.

 - First.
 First woman in the named role at the named institution.
 Subsequent women in the same role are not separate rows unless otherwise noted (e.g. consecutive female directors of a regulatory agency, where the consecutive pattern is itself the analytical point).